logaretm/vee-validate/docs/guide/rules.md

 ```

 :::tip
-  Make sure to reference `vee-validate` from the full bundle path if you are going to use it, aliasing it in your webpack config is a good idea since you don't want to endup with two vee-validate installations in your app.
+  Make sure to reference `vee-validate` from the full bundle path if you are going to use it, aliasing it in your webpack config is a good idea since you don't want to end up with two vee-validate installations in your app.
 :::

-## Available Rules
+## Rules

 :::warning